herman925/925shoppingcart/README.md

 4. Load the downloaded Excel file using the "Load Excel Database" button or by dragging and dropping the file onto the designated area.

 ### Option 2: Use Your Own Excel Data
-1. Create an Excel file with the required 11-column structure (see below).
+1. Create an Excel file with the required 10-column structure (see below).
 2. Open `index.html` in your web browser.
 3. Load your Excel file.

-### Option 3: Load from Google Sheets
+### Option 3: Load or Edit from Google Sheets
 1. Open `index.html`.
-2. Click the "Load from Google Sheet" button.
+2. **To Edit:** Click the "Edit Google Sheet" button to open the master database in a new tab for live editing.
-3. Enter the URL of your public Google Sheet when prompted.
-The sheet must follow the 11-column structure.
+3. **To Load:** Click the "Load from Google Sheet" button and enter the URL of your public Google Sheet when prompted.
+The sheet must follow the 10-column structure.

 ## 📊 Excel File & Google Sheet Structure